Winners of the 2021–2022 Innovation Awards Take Center Stage

-Before proceeding with the awards ceremony, Philippe Augé, president of UM, and Philippe Combette, vice president in charge of partnerships and innovation, announced the upcoming launch of athird campaign to support the establishment of new partnerships.
-These partnerships include the arrival of new employees from companies or entrepreneurs with business creation projects in research structures through the Companies on Campus program .
-To be continued.
+Before proceeding with the awards ceremony, Philippe Augé, President of the University of Montpellier (UM), and Philippe Combette, Vice President for Partnerships and Innovation, announced the upcoming launch of athird campaign to support the establishment of new partnerships.
+These partnerships include bringing in new employees from companies or entrepreneurs with business creation projects into research facilities through the Companies on Campus program .
+Stay tuned.

-The jury, chaired by Franck Molina, Director of SyS2Diagand winner of the 2020 Innovation Award, selected one candidate for each of the five research areas.
-Of the 24 applications, only those that stood out in terms of impact, innovation, and novelty were selected.
-The winners received a personal prize of €3,000, presented by Philippe Combette and Magali Roubieu, Director of Structural Projects at the UM.
+The jury, chaired by Franck Molina, director of SyS2Diagand winner of the 2020 Innovation Award, selected one winner for each of the five research clusters.
+Of the 24 applications, only those that stood out in terms of impact, innovation, and recency were chosen.
+The winners received a personal prize of 3,000 euros presented by Philippe Combette and Magali Roubieu, director of structural projects at the UM.
 Xavier Garric, Professor winner of the 2019 Innovation Award, shared his successful experience as co-founder and scientific advisor to WOMED, a company specializing in the treatment of female infertility.

 The five 2021 Innovation Awards are: